Muhammad-Awais-Tariq/Yt-Downloader/README.md

 - The app detects whether it's a single video or a playlist based on `list=` in the URL
 - For videos: available MP4 qualities are fetched and you pick one before downloading
 - For playlists: you specify a destination folder and the bot downloads all videos into it
-- In the web app, each file is made available as an in-browser download button
 - If `ffmpeg` is found locally at `./ffmpeg/bin/ffmpeg.exe`, it is used for merging streams

 ## Commands / Usage